dnsimple/dnsimple-support/content/articles/reissuing-ssl-certificate.markdown

 - Your private key has been compromised
 - You lose the private key attached to the SSL certificate
-- You want to change the SSL certificate signature algorithm or encryption level
-- You want to change any SSL certificate information

 <note>
 Re-issuing a certificate is not a fully automated process.
 Requests have to be manually handled by our support team and it may take a few days to complete the process.
 The existing certificate will continue to be valid during this time frame.